Midnight Ride (album)

-Midnight Ride is the fifth studio album by American rock band Paul Revere & the Raiders; released by Columbia Records (CS 9308).
-Produced by Terry Melcher and released in May 1966, the album featured the U.S. top five single "Kicks."

-The album also includes "(I'm Not Your) Steppin' Stone," The Monkees' version of which became a U.S. Top 20 hit in 1967.
+Midnight Ride is the fifth studio album by American rock band Paul Revere & the Raiders.
+The album featured the U.S. top five single "Kicks" and also includes "(I'm Not Your) Steppin' Stone," which became a U.S. Top 20 hit for The Monkees in 1967.

-The album is unique in the band's discography in that it contains songwriting credits by all five bandmembers.
+The album is unique in the band's discography in that it contains songwriting credits by all five band members.

 Stylistic changes, combined with arguments over which group members were to get their songs included on the band's albums, resulted in lead guitarist Drake Levin quitting the group following the release of Midnight Ride.
 The album also marked the end of the band's relationship with the Brill Building music publishing house, where "Kicks" and "(I'm Not Your) Steppin' Stone" were written.

 Release and reception

 Midnight Ride peaked at number nine on the U.S. Billboard 200 albums chart.

 The album was certified gold in the U.S. on March 20, 1967.

 Music critic Bruce Eder said the album "marked just about the pinnacle of Paul Revere & the Raiders' history as a source of great albums."

 The album was described in Billboard magazine as a "package of hard driving, pulsating rockers."

 Serene Dominic of the Phoenix New Times called the album "proof that [the band] squandered not a minute of that massive TV exposure."

 It is listed in the book 1001 Albums You Must Hear Before You Die by Robert Dimery and Michael Lydon.

 In 1986 the song "Kicks" was covered by the Monkees as an album track on their album Then & Now...
 The Best of The Monkees.

-Midnight Ride was remastered and re-released on February 1, 2000 by Sundazed Records with bonus tracks.
+Midnight Ride was remastered and re-released on February 1, 2000 by Sundazed Music with bonus tracks.